Football may be very popular worldwide, but did you know that it is also one of the most dangerous sports commonly played today?

 When it comes to injury prevention on the field, the helmet is one of the most important equipment a player must own.
 But with tons of options out there, it’s hard to determine which one accommodates your needs the best.

 Below is a list of our top 10 picks based on our independent reviews that we think would give you the best bang for buck and provide sufficient protection for any potential impact you may encounter in your game!

 10 Best Football Helmets 2019

-Ranked as a 5-star quality helmet by The Virginia Tech, the Riddell SpeedFlex Helmet remains as one of the top choices for football gear.
+The first on our review list is none other than the 5-star quality helmet by The Virginia Tech, the Riddell SpeedFlex Helmet remains as one of the top choices for football gear.
 From the outside in, this helmet was developed with the latest technology and materials to protect you from injury on the field.
 No matter if you’re on summer practice or in a heated competition, this varsity helmet has got you covered.

 Its shell does not only appear to be robust, but it is actually made from a durable polycarbonate material that guarantees your protection as you play.
 Moreover, the Riddel SpeedFlex was also produced with Patented Impact Protection (PISP) which helps reduce force impact from the sides.
 The same system was also applied not only into the shell but on the facemask and the clip as well, making this helmet one of the most safeguarding football equipment available today.

 The Riddell SpeedFlex is designed to look and feel like a helmet for the pros.
 That said, we think that this helmet is best for those who are involved in tough competitions and for those who have dreams of making it into the NFL.
 If your top priority is safety and protection, then the Riddell SpeedFlex Helmet does not disappoint.

 The second item we are going to review is Schutt Sports – when choosing a football helmet for the first time, most people tend to focus too much on the outer shell.
 They want to know how durable it is and how well it could protect the head from concussions, but choosing the right helmet has more to it than the shell alone.